karma-aws-samples/web-api-on-ecs/README.md

-# web-api-on-ec2
+# web-api-on-ecs

-This sample project shows how to run the .net web api on EC2 instance using the Cloudformation cfn-init.
+This sample project shows how to run the .net web api on ECS using github actions.

 Note: This is only for learning purposes and understanding.